South Carolina executes a man serving death sentences in 2 separate murders

 He was executed for shooting a friend and then cleaning out his bank account in Horry County in 2005.

-The execution began After a 3 1/2 minute final statement where Stanko apologized to his victims and asked not to be judged by the worst day of his life.
-Prison officials asked for the first dose of the powerful sedative pentobarbital.
+The execution began after a 3 1/2 minute final statement where Stanko apologized to his victims and asked not to be judged by the worst day of his life.
+Witnesses could hear prison officials asking for the first dose of the powerful sedative pentobarbital which was different from previous executions.

 Stanko appeared to be saying words, turned toward the families of the victims and then let out several quick breaths as his lips quivered.

 Stanko appeared to stop breathing after a minute.
+His ruddy complexion quickly disappeared and the color drained from his face and hands.
 A prison employee asked for a second dose of pentobarbital about 13 minutes later.
 He was announced dead about 28 minutes after the execution started.

+Three family members of his victims stared at Stanko and didn't look away until well after he stopped breathing.
+Stanko's brother and his lawyer also watched.
+Attorney Lindsey Vann, who watched her second inmate client die in seven months rubbed rosary beads in her hands.

 Stanko was leaning toward dying by South Carolina's new firing squad, like the past two inmates before him.
 But after autopsy results from the last inmate killed by that method showed the bullets from the three volunteers nearly missed his heart, Stanko went with lethal injection.